Aliases for ACER1 Gene

 GeneCards Summary for ACER1 Gene

 ACER1 (Alkaline Ceramidase 1) is a Protein Coding gene.
-Diseases associated with ACER1 include farber lipogranulomatosis and lipogranulomatosis.
-Among its related pathways are Sphingolipid metabolism and Sphingolipid metabolism.
-GO annotations related to this gene include ceramidase activity and dihydroceramidase activity.
+Diseases associated with ACER1 include Farber Lipogranulomatosis and Spinal Muscular Atrophy With Progressive Myoclonic Epilepsy.
+Among its related pathways are Sphingolipid metabolism and S-1P Stimulated Signaling.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity, acting on carbon-nitrogen (but not peptide) bonds, in linear amides and dihydroceramidase activity.
 An important paralog of this gene is ACER2.